hoangphung123/surfs_up/README.md

 ![Pic 5](https://github.com/Baylex/surfs_up/blob/main/Resources/june_temp_prcp_graph.PNG)
 ![Pic 6](https://github.com/Baylex/surfs_up/blob/main/Resources/dec_temp_prcp_graph.PNG)

 3. As an additional query, the June and December months were filtered from the date.
 The temperature and precipitation data was then graphed as a scatterplot with a trendline.
 Reading the slopes of the trendline equations, June (slope = -.037) has a slightly steeper slope than December (slope = -.019), which means as the temperature increases, the precipitation decreases slightly more in June than in December.
 However, the difference is nominal.
+Reviewing both scatterplots, the precipitation mostly stays under 3 inches with a few outliers over 3 inches of precipitation.

 ## Summary:

 The investor's main concern was getting rained out too frequently.
 Comparing the June and December weather patterns, the temperatures and precipitation means are reasonably close.
 The temperature data is not strongly skewed for either month.
-The ratio of the temperatures to the precipitation for the two months is also reasonably similar.
+The ratio of the temperatures to the precipitation for the two months is also reasonably similar with few outliers over 3 inches of precipitation.
 The data supports opening a Surf and Ice Cream shop year-round.